I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 Question: What's an alternative to Plexaderm?

-Answer: I like Easy Eye Solution (EES) Instant Eye Tuck is my first alternative to Plexaderm.
+Answer: Easy Eye Solution (EES) Instant Eye Tuck is my first alternative to Plexaderm.
 And Peter Thomas Roth FirmX is my second choice.

 Both are easy to work with and both are a light gel that goes on smoothly.
 The difference is the EES is lighter and less drying, but both work very well, especially for sensitive, mature under eye skin.